tiannian/libcry/README.md

-# Cry
+# libcry

-Cry is a advance cryptography library based on ECC and permutation.
+libcry is a advance cryptography library based on ECC and permutation.

 ## Algorithms and features